hiking

 Address: 161 Fall Street South, Rockwood, ON N0B 2K0

 From Toronto: Take Highway 401 west, exit #312 (Guelph Line), take Guelph Line north and drive for 19 km / 12 miles.
-Take right at Highway 7 and right again to reach the gate of the park.
+Take a right at Highway 7 and right again to reach the gate of the park.

 Additional Information